bytex-solutions/snamp/docs/installation.md

 Because of SNAMP is developed on top of Apache Karaf you can use exising [Apache Karaf Integration Guide](https://karaf.apache.org/manual/latest/users-guide/wrapper.html).

 ## Clustering
 SNAMP clustering solution is based on [Apache Karaf Cellar](https://karaf.apache.org/index/subprojects/cellar.html) implementation.
 By default, clustering is disabled.
-Print
+Execute
 ```
 feature:install cellar
 ```
 in the shell console to enable clustering.
-And Cellar cluster commands are now available:
+If everything went well - Cellar cluster commands are now available:
 ```
 cluster:<TAB>
 ```
-If you want to use manage SNAMP cluster located in the cloud then install _cellar-cloud_ feature using `feature:install cellar-cloud` shell command.
+If you want to manage SNAMP cluster located in the cloud then install _cellar-cloud_ feature using `feature:install cellar-cloud` shell command.

 > You may use official Cellar documentation about deployment and maintenace of the cluster.
 See [Apache Karaf Deployment](http://karaf.apache.org/manual/cellar/latest/user-guide/index.html) for more information.